Kratom Powder

 Kratom Powder — Finely Ground Mitragyna Speciosa for Easy Dosing

 Kratom powder is a finely milled preparation of dried Mitragyna speciosa leaf that dissolves readily into liquids, making it the most versatile way to work with this Southeast Asian botanical.
-Our Azarius Herbs house blend is lab-tested for purity, ground to a consistent fine texture, and available in four sizes from 25g to 250g — so you can grab a taster or stock up without commitment.
+Our Azarius Herbs house blend is lab-tested for purity, ground to a consistent fine texture, and comes in a single 25g pouch across three vein colours — White, Green, and Red — so you can pick the one that matches what you're after.

 Safety note: Kratom is contraindicated during pregnancy and breastfeeding — neonatal abstinence syndrome has been documented in case literature (Eldridge et al., 2018).
 Case reports also link kratom use, particularly higher doses and concentrated extracts, to hepatotoxicity (Kapp et al., 2011).
 Anyone with liver disease, on hepatotoxic medication, or who consumes alcohol regularly should discuss kratom use with a clinician before starting.